tomkep/jwasm/Readme.txt

     - Type "coerces" for DWORD data items defined in a 32bit segment are ignored by Masm, i.e., "dd far16 ptr <symbol>" will generate a near32 fixup instead of a far16 one.
+    - if the ALIGN directive has to add 5 bytes in 32bit code segments, Masm includes an "add eax,0" opcode, which isn't a no-op because flags are modified.

     It's slightly dangerous to fix old MASM bugs, since some code might work only if the bugs exists.
 So no, JWasm won't achieve 100% MASM